fivetran/terraform-provider-fivetran/docs/resources/connector.md

 	- Service `braze`: Your GCS folder name.
 Required if `GCS` is the `export_storage_type`
 - `gcs_folder` (String) Field usage depends on `service` value:
 	- Service `braze`: Your GCS folder name.
 Required if `GCS` is the `cloud_storage_type`
+- `generate_fivetran_pk` (Boolean) Field usage depends on `service` value:
+	- Service `workday`: Select this option to generate a Primary Key for reports where no single column or combination of columns can be used to form a Primary Key.
 - `group_name` (String) Field usage depends on `service` value:
 	- Service `fivetran_log`: (Optional) The group name of the `target_group_id`.
 - `hana_backup_password` (String, Sensitive)